Affiliate links on Android Authority may earn us a commission. Learn more.

 Payment and pricing

-Standard payment options include debit and credit cards and Paypal.
-This service allows payment via a variety of cryptocurrencies, unlike other VPNs like IPVanish and ExpressVPN, which only offer bitcoin.
+Standard payment options include debit and credit cards, and you can also use a variety of cryptocurrencies, unlike other VPNs like IPVanish and ExpressVPN which only offer bitcoin.
 Supported regional payment options and wallets include AliPay, WebMoney, Yandex, iDeal, UnionPay, SOFORT, and GiroPay.

 The Android app lets you get started with a free seven-day trial.
 The option is hard to find on the website but can be accessed when you download any of the apps.
 NordVPN is one of the few premium services that provide a free trial and also offers a no questions asked 30-day money-back guarantee as well.